menu

 Demographics

-The percentage of adults in Elkton who are college-educated is close to the national average for all communities of 21.84%: 17.88% of the adults in Elkton have a bachelor's degree or advanced degree.
+In terms of college education, Elkton is nearly on par with the US average for all cities of 21.84%: 17.88% of adults 25 and older in Elkton have a bachelor's degree or advanced degree.

 Elkton is a somewhat ethnically-diverse town.
 The people who call Elkton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elkton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Elkton include Irish, German, English, Italian, and French.